Jake Gyllenhaal: Family and relationships

-Politics and other interests
+Political views and other interests

-Gyllenhaal once filmed a commercial for Rock the Vote and, along with his sister, visited the University of Southern California to urge students to vote in the 2004 presidential election.
-He also campaigned for Democratic presidential nominee John Kerry.
-He has said, however, that "it frustrates me when actors talk politics; I'm political and I make choices in my movies that I think are political.
+Gyllenhaal once filmed a commercial for Rock the Vote and, along with his sister, visited the University of Southern California to urge students to vote in the 2004 U.S. presidential election.
+He also campaigned for Democratic Party presidential nominee John Kerry.
+He has said that "it frustrates me when actors talk politics; I'm political and I make choices in my movies that I think are political.
 I try and say things with what I do.
 Rightly or wrongly, young actors have all the power."
 In an interview, he remarked that "it's a sad time when actors are politicians and politicians are actors".
-In the 2018 midterm elections, Gyllenhaal endorsed Senate candidate Beto O'Rourke.
-His endorsement came in the form of a Facebook post that included a picture of him in a "BETO" shirt and lengthy caption that also endorsed Stacey Abrams, Andrew Gillum, Kyrsten Sinema, and Jacky Rosen in their respective Senate or gubernatorial elections.
+In the 2018 midterm elections, Gyllenhaal endorsed U.S. Senate candidate Beto O'Rourke.
+His endorsement came in the form of a Facebook post that included a picture of him in a "BETO" shirt and a caption that also endorsed Stacey Abrams, Andrew Gillum, Kyrsten Sinema, and Jacky Rosen in their respective Senate or gubernatorial elections.

 Gyllenhaal recycles regularly, and said in an interview that he spends $400 a year to have trees planted in a Mozambique forest, partly to promote the Future Forests program.
 After filming The Day After Tomorrow, he flew to the Arctic to promote awareness of climate change.
 He has described climate activist Greta Thunberg as an inspiring figure.

 In 2003, Gyllenhaal participated in an advertising campaign by the American Civil Liberties Union.
 Gyllenhaal is the Honorary Chair of the New Eyes for the Needy Advisory Board, and has signed on to help the TV fundraiser Stand Up to Cancer.
 Gyllenhaal is on the board of directors for the Anti-Recidivism Coalition and volunteered in California juvenile detention centers with Scott Budnick.
 In 2014, Gyllenhaal attended an event that benefited the Headstrong Project, an organization that provides treatment to military veterans suffering from post traumatic stress disorder, during which he read a poem by a veteran, and in 2017 he participated in a fundraiser to help survivors who lost limbs during the September 11 attacks in 2001.

-Gyllenhaal has studied Buddhism, and has said, "I am not a card-carrying Buddhist, but I do try to practice mindfulness" and that it is his goal to meditate every day.
+Gyllenhaal has studied Buddhism and has said, "I am not a card-carrying Buddhist, but I do try to practice mindfulness" and that it is his goal to meditate every day.

 Acting credits and awards

 Gyllenhaal's most acclaimed films, according to the review aggregate site Rotten Tomatoes, include October Sky (1999), Donnie Darko (2001), Lovely & Amazing (2002), Brokeback Mountain (2005), Zodiac (2007), Source Code (2011), End of Watch (2012), Nightcrawler (2014), and Stronger (2017).
-He has been nominated for an Academy Award, two Golden Globe Awards, three British Academy Film Awards, and three Screen Actors Guild Awards.
+He has received numerous accolades, including a BAFTA Film Award, an Independent Spirit Award, and nominations for an Academy Award, three Golden Globe Awards, three Screen Actors Guild Awards and three Tony Awards.